City-of-Helsinki/smbackend/README.md

 Installation with Docker Compose
 ------------

-First configure development environment settings as stated in `config_dev.env.example` and in `config_dev_ui.env.example`.
+First configure development environment settings as stated in `.env.example` and in `config_dev_ui.env.example`.

 ### Running the application